alleyinteractive/ad-layers/README.md

 There are three ways to add an ad unit to a template.
 The first is to use the built-in action hook directly in a template file:

 ```
-<?php do_action( 'ad_layers_render_slot', 'slotname' ) ?>
+<?php do_action( 'ad_layers_render_ad_unit', 'unitname' ) ?>
 ```

-There is also an Ad Layers Ad Widget that allows for selection of a slot from a dropdown and can be placed into a sidebar.
+There is also an Ad Layers Ad Widget that allows for selection of an ad unit from a dropdown and can be placed into a sidebar.

 Finally, a shortcode is available for all posts in the format:
 ```
-[ad-slot slot=slotname]
+[ad-unit unit=unitname]
 ```
-In all cases, if the slot isn't defined for the current ad layer or is invalid, it will simply be skipped and generate no markup.
+In all cases, if the ad unit isn't defined for the current ad layer or is invalid, it will simply be skipped and generate no markup.

 ## Hooks and Filters